uvarc/rc-learning/content/notes/globus-data-transfer/installation.md

 | Windows | https://docs.globus.org/how-to/globus-connect-personal-windows |
 {{< /table >}}

-The videos and set of instructions below show how to navigate to the installation links from the Globus homepage.
+The screenshots and set of instructions below show how to navigate to the installation links from the Globus homepage.

-Find the link to get the software:

-{{< video src="/notes/globus/videos/globus-install-link.mp4" controls="yes" >}}

-Download the software for your operating system:

-{{< video src="/notes/globus/videos/globus-get-connect-personal.mp4" controls="yes" >}}

-Install the software:

-{{< video src="/notes/globus/videos/globus-install-connect-personal.mp4" controls="yes" >}}

 **Instructions**